Lim Ulrich sequences and Boij-S\"{o}derberg cones: Lim Ulrich sequences of graded modules

-that is, $e(\bsx, R)\le e(\fm, R)$.
-The reverse inequality is clear.
-Thus $\bsx$ is a minimal reduction of $\fm$.
-Given this conclusion, it follows that the multiplicity of $M$ as an $R$-module coincides with its multiplicity when viewed as a module over the $k$-subalgebra of $R$ generated by $\bsx$; see \cite[Corollary~4.6.10]{Bruns/Herzog:1998}.
-Therefore, in the remainder of the proof, we can assume that $R$ is a standard graded polynomial ring, over indeterminates $\bsx$.
+\begin{proof} By Lemma~\ref{le:multiplicity0} the ideal $(\bsx)$ is a minimal reduction of the maximal ideal of $R$, so the multiplicity of $M$ as an $R$-module coincides with its multiplicity when viewed as a module over the $k$-subalgebra of $R$ generated by $\bsx$.
+Therefore, in the remainder of the proof, we assume that $R$ is a standard graded polynomial ring, over indeterminates $\bsx$.
 Then the fact the multiplicity is the Euler characteristic of the Koszul homology of $M$ with respect to $\bsx$ is \cite[Theorem~4.7.6]{Bruns/Herzog:1998}.

 The first equality is also well-known, but we could not find a suitable reference, so we outline a proof: Set $q\colonequals \dim_RM$ and let $e'_q(-)$ be the function defined on the subcategory of finitely generated $R$-modules of dimension at most $q$ by